Slick Woods

-Simone Thompson (born August 13, 1996), better known as Slick Woods, is an American fashion model and actress, known for her bald head, gapped teeth, and tattoos.
+Simone Marie Thompson (born August 13, 1996), better known as Slick Woods, is an American fashion model, known for her bald head, gapped teeth, and tattoos.
 Woods is a part of the "Social Media Modeling" or "Instagirl" movement as she has followers in the six-figure range.

+Kanye West is credited with helping to launch Woods's career.
 She has most notably modeled for Rihanna and Marc Jacobs.
 She has appeared in several international editions of Vogue and a campaign for Calvin Klein.
 She was featured in the 2018 Pirelli calendar alongside celebrities such as Naomi Campbell, Lupita Nyong'o, and Diddy.

-Kanye West is credited with helping to launch Woods's career.

-As of February 2018, she is ranked on the Top 50 Models list on models.com.
+As of February 2018, Woods is ranked on the Top 50 Models list on models.com.

 Early life

 Simone Thompson was raised in Los Angeles, California.
 "Slick Woods" is a nickname given to her by her friends.
 She was raised by her grandmother, as her mother was incarcerated when Woods was four years old.
 Her mother was released in February 2019.